On the Conservativity of the Functor Assigning to a Motivic Spectrum its Motive: Homotopy Modules and the Slice Filtration

-The remainder of this paper deals with the situation in which $cd_2(k)$ cannot be finite, namely the orderable fields.
-We shall thus not concern ourselves with imperfectness problems, since we are really only intersted in characteristic zero.
+The remainder of this paper deals with the situation in which the 2-étale cohomological dimension cannot be finite, namely the orderable fields.
+We will not worry about imperfectness problems, since we are really only interested in characteristic zero.
 We begin with the following.

 \begin{lemm}[Bondarko \cite{bondarko-effectivity}] Let $k$ be of characteristic zero and finite virtual $2$-étale cohomological dimension.